Become a Poll Worker!

 complete a training session before the election

-work a long (but rewarding!) day on November 3rd
+work a long (but rewarding!) day on Election Day

 ** Students enrolled at Illinois colleges and universities can serve as poll workers without being registered to vote in the county!

-Other great reasons to be a poll worker (beyond helping save democracy, of course):
+Another great reason to be a poll worker (beyond helping save democracy, of course):

 You’ll get paid!
 In Illinois, election authorities generally pay each poll worker between $100-$200, and some pay even more.